What Bitcoin Is, and Why It Matters

 Where does Bitcoin come from?

 In 2008, a programmer known as Satoshi Nakamoto—a name believed to be an alias—posted a paper outlining Bitcoin’s design to a cryptography e-mail list.
-Then, in early 2009, he (or she) released software that can be used to exchange bitcoins using the scheme.
+Then, in early 2009, he, she, or they released software that can be used to exchange bitcoins using the scheme.
 That software is now maintained by a volunteer open-source community coordinated by four core developers.

 “Satoshi’s a bit of a mysterious figure,” says Jeff Garzik, a member of that core team and founder of Bitcoin Watch, which tracks the Bitcoin economy.
 “I and the other core developers have occasionally corresponded with him by e-mail, but it’s always a crapshoot as to whether he responds,” says Garzik.
 “That and the forum are the entirety of anyone’s experience with him.”